Ginga1402/Superstore_Analysis/README.md

-### With the help of the provided data I used Microsoft Power BI to create usefull dashboards.
+### With the help of the provided data I used Microsoft Power BI to create useful dashboards.